gosmos/restful/README.md

 http://localhost:8080/api/mytoys/).
 Object is empty because map returned from *MyToysController.Index()* is empty.
-Try addding some code that creates some content in constructor of the controller and see if it encodes to json properly.
+Try addding some code that creates some content in constructor of the controller and see if it's being encoded to json properly.

 Have fun! :sweat_smile: